JefoGao/Resource_Case-Study/Questions/README.md

 Overall, exploring the data is a crucial step in the data analysis process.
 It allows us to gain insights into the data and understand the relationships between variables, which can inform the development of machine learning models.

-# 4 Perform Statistical Analysis
+# 4 Statistical Data Analysis

 Statistical analysis is a key step in any data analysis project.
 It involves selecting and performing appropriate statistical analysis techniques to answer the research questions or hypotheses.
 Some common statistical analysis techniques include:
 - **Regression analysis**: This is used to model the relationship between one or more independent variables and a dependent variable.
 One common type of regression analysis is the Generalized Linear Model (GLM), which is used to model the relationship between a dependent variable and a set of independent variables.